Amrozz1/Movie-analysis/README.md

- My First Step into Data Science! 📊

-I'm thrilled to share my very first project in the world of data Science!
  As a mini-project with Digital Egypt Pioneers Initiative - DEPI , I explored a fascinating movie dataset to uncover insights about what drives a movie's success.

 Highlights: